 JULY 22 (9:00 AM, church parlor): Pop Culture, Cultural Myths, and Racial Justice

-Drawing on our July 18 movie night, we will explore themes of racial justice in popular culture as a way to explore the common myths and stories that bind a culture together.
-We will talk about the film from July 18 as well as recent television shows and popular music.
+We will explore themes of racial justice in popular culture as a way to explore the common myths and stories that bind a culture together.
+We will talk about recent films, television shows and popular music.

 JULY 29 (9:00 AM, church parlor): Art, Prophecy, and Irony